Suitable for all ages of walking children/adults (see below)

 You can also walk along the paths on the ground for free!
 This is a great place to come to escape the sun on a very hot day as the forest provides a great shelter.
 There’s a 3.6km ‘Mokopuna Loop walk’ which is completely flat and should be fine for a robust buggy.
 It’s not that well sign posted, so ask for a map at the I-Site before you go.
 Biking is another option for ground level exploration of the forest.
 Again check with the I-Site for routes that might suit your family.

 Night walks are available for the treetop walk as a permanent, year round feature.
 The trees are lit up with huge, designer lamp shades and different coloured lights over the course of the walk.
 It’s really stunning and something your kids should enjoy.
 The lights are turned on at dusk so times vary according to the season.
 If you go for dusk rather than fully dark, you can enjoy the peace and quiet of the forest and still appreciate the full darkness by the time you leave.

 Tel: 07 350 0110

 Address: Long Mile Road, Whakarewarewa, Rotorua.
 There’s car parking near the I-Site and visitor centre and all along Long Mile Road.

-Price: Adult $25, Kid $15 (5 – 15 years), under 5s free, Family Pass $69 (2A+3K).
+Price: Adult $30, Kid $20 (5 – 15 years), under 5s free, Family Pass $65 (1A+3K) or $89 (2A+3K).
 These are for day time OR night time canopy walks.
-There is a day/night combo ticket (must be used on the same day).
-See here for other prices.
+There are also day/night combo tickets available if you intend to go twice in one day (must be used on the same day) see here for other prices.